lessthanoptimal/BoofCV/README.md

 Building from Source
 ====================================

 BoofCV is a java library and can be compiled on any platform with Java installed.
 Gradle is now the preferred way to build BoofCV.
-There are still Ant and Maven build scripts laying around but those will be removed in the near future and their use is not officially supported any more.
+There are still Ant build scripts laying around but those will be removed in the near future and their use is not officially supported any more.

 BEFORE trying to compile BoofCV make sure you have the following installed and that the paths are setup correctly: